About the Patient Navigator Program

 No. FSR Patient Navigators are volunteer Patient Advocates.

 You can check out our Patient Navigator Bios below!

 What if I want to become a Patient Navigator?

 That’s great!
-We review applications for our Patient Advocacy Program, which includes Patient Navigators, every year in November for positions in the upcoming year.
+We review applications for our Patient Advocacy Program, which includes Patient Navigators, every year in January first through the end of February.
 However, if you’d like to get more involved in FSR, you can join as a volunteer, anytime.
 Our application for volunteers is reviewed monthly, and you can apply here.

 Meet the FSR Patient Navigators

 Three words to describe her: Funny.
 Caring.
 Emotional